 Abstract: The brain must use limited computational resources to make decisions.
 The principle of efficient coding implies that value representations are context dependent.
 In particular, more frequently encountered payoffs are perceived more accurately.
 We hypothesized that these representations would be influenced by incentives (real vs. hypothetical) and by affective states (arousal and valence).
 Our objective was to test how incentives and emotions modulate value perception in risky choice.
 We recruited 70 participants (N=70) to complete a series of 600 decisions choosing between two options: 1) a lottery with a 50% chance of a positive payoff and a 50% of a zero payoff and 2) a sure payoff.
 The payoffs were sampled from a distribution with a narrow range (low volatility – LV– condition) in half of the trials and from a distribution with the same mean but a wider range (high volatility– HV– condition) in the other half of the trials, with the order of the conditions counterbalanced across participants.
 Crucially, participants were assigned to realize real payment, based on a randomly determined decision, from either the LV or HV conditions.
 Participants were informed that payoffs in the other volatility condition were instead hypothetical.
 During the session, participants were trained to classify emotions and regularly reported their emotional experience (arousal/valence).
 Our findings confirm the efficient coding hypothesis only for participants assigned to receive real payment from the LV condition, where perception was more sensitive to changes in payoffs under the LV condition compared to the HV one.
 On the other hand, participants assigned to receive real payment from the HV condition displayed comparable sensitivities to changes in payoffs across volatility conditions.
 Moreover, we find that self-reports of arousal, and not valence, were significantly higher during real payment condition.
 We then compute the mean difference in arousal for each participant across volatility conditions.
 We find that sensitivity to changes in the risky option’s payoffs did not decline for participants experiencing amplified arousal levels in the HV condition.
 In addition, we find that both reaction time and risk aversion were higher in the real payment condition and were strongly linked to individual differences in arousal.
 We find that stronger (real) incentives modulate the perception of value and increase self-reports of arousal.
 The efficient coding hypothesis seems to hold best under weak incentives and low levels of arousal.
 Our results demonstrate the importance of incentives and emotional experiences in the adaptation of perceptual processing of value.

 Abstract: Betrayal aversion involves hesitancy in risking being betrayed in situations involving trust and has been linked to vaccine hesitancy in recent research.
 In this pre-registered vignette experiment, we inspect the impact of emotion reappraisal messaging on both vaccine hesitancy and betrayal aversion.
 We find that ambiguous and positive emotion reappraisal messaging leads to a significant decrease in vaccine-related betrayal aversion.
-The effect of these reappraisal message specifically targeted the betrayal aversion channel of vaccine hesitancy without increasing the overall willingness to get the vaccine in scenarios that lack the element of betrayal.
+The effect of these reappraisal messages specifically targeted the betrayal aversion channel of vaccine hesitancy and was effective only in scenarios that incorporate the element of betrayal.
 We conducted our experiment on 1189 United States residents through Amazon Mechanical Turk in September 2021.
-Our results demonstrate how emotion reappraisal messaging can be targeted to reduce vaccine-related betrayal aversion, thereby shaping individuals’ emotional response in the decision to vaccinate.
+Our results demonstrate how emotion reappraisal messaging can be used as a targeted policy tool in communication to reduce vaccine-related betrayal aversion, thereby shaping individuals’ emotional response in the decision to vaccinate.

-"Gender spotlighting and betrayal in political communication," with Jason Aimone and Sheryl Ball
+"Gender spotlighting and betrayal in health communication," with Jason Aimone and Sheryl Ball

 Chapters in edited volumes